srikrishnag/ThreadAffinity/README.md

 # ThreadAffinity
+- Main program of this application is: MainThreadPoolTest <br />
 -Used unbounded buffer solution. this may create OOM, improvement can be bounded, current went with interface def available <br />
 -Used system.out.println for logging, we can use logging libraries for better control of log levels <br />
 -Used non blockign method for affinity, so that there are no locks required for handling queued up tasks(non shared infor for current sol) <br />